Ray Dunbobbin: Early life

 He was born in Canada but moved to Liverpool as a child.
 After he left school he worked in art studios and performed in amateur dramatics.
 He was then asked to double for the actor Sam Kydd in a film being shot in Birkenhead.

 Television appearances

-His television appearances included; Bergerac, Doctor Who, How We Used to Live, Last of the Summer Wine, I Didn't Know You Cared, The Good Life and Porridge, as the lightbulb eating prisoner Evans.
+His television appearances included; Bergerac, Doctor Who, How We Used to Live, Last of the Summer Wine, I Didn't Know You Cared, Crown Court, The Good Life and Porridge, as the lightbulb eating prisoner Evans.

 Scriptwriter

 He wrote scripts for television programmes including Z-Cars and for radio and stage productions.
 He was also an after dinner speaker and narrator.

 He died of a heart attack in 1998 at the age of 67.